qiling9760/apcsa-freedom-project/tool/learning-log.md

 ### 11/16/25
 I added my `roachCat` to the screen but it is too big.

-`.Setscale() ` - set the scale of the sprite.
+`.setScale() ` - set the scale of the sprite.
 A number greater than 1 increase the size, and a number less than 1 decrease the size.
 ``` js
 create() {
     this.roachCat = this.add.image(200, 200, "roachCat");